Princess Sophie of the Netherlands: Marriage and children

 "...[Sophie] was very different from her husband, and, though extremely ugly, was a most imposing Princess.
 She was clever, too, and upheld the reputation of the Weimar family.
 She was a Princess of the Netherlands by birth...and kept and maintained at her court the traditions in which she had been reared.
-Notwithstanding her want of beauty, moreover, she presented a splendid figure, being always magnificently dressed and covered with wonderful jewels, among which shone a parure of rubies and diamonds that were supposed to be the finest of their kind in Europe".
+Notwithstanding her want of beauty, moreover, she presented a splendid figure, being always magnificently dressed and covered with wonderful jewels, among which shone a parure of rubies and diamonds that were supposed to be the finest of their kind in Europe".In 1872, her sister-in-law, Queen Sophie, wrote: The Grand Duchess of Weimar, Princess Sophie, is here.
+She is perfectly hideous, with such a smell you cannot come near her.
+Then, that small bundle of greasy fat imitates her mother’s ways and manners, which is extremely ridiculous, and I sit and listen as to the ghost of Queen Anna, returned to tease and annoy.In 1885, Sophie became the sole heir to the Goethe estate, after his last living descendant died.
+She made his writings accessible to the public in the Weimar Edition.

+On 22 March 1897, Sophie fell ill with a cold, and died suddenly the following day from heart failure.